Copyright © 2005 , 2006 John F. Moore

 Who is the target audience for this distribution?

 Some distributions are aimed at specific types of users.
 This does not mean they will only work for those users, but it does mean that the design decisions were made with those users in mind.
-I have selected a few distributions here based on my own experience and the most popular distributions as listed at www.DistroWatch.com
+I have selected a few distributions here based on the most popular distributions as listed at www.DistroWatch.com

 Debian is probably one of the most common bases used to build a new distribution, ie Ubantu, and Knoppix to name a couple.
 It has inherited the drive and philosophy of Richard Stallman, the grand dad of Free software.